Shravan2000/Automated-Face-Mask-Detector/README.md

 # FaceMaskDetector
 It is essential in these COVID times to ensure the safety of the people.
 So this Automated Face Mask Detector was done to detect whether a person is wearing face mask or not to ensure safety in public places. <br/>
-The CNN algorithm used in this produced an accuracy of 96%. <br/>
+The CNN algorithm used for this task produced an accuracy of 96%. <br/>
 For this project, the libraries used are <br/>
 1)Tensorflow <br/>
 2)Keras <br/>